graze/graze-data-engineer-test/README.md

 ```
 git clone git@github.com:graze/graze-data-engineer-test.git graze-data-engineer-test-<your_name>
 ```
-1. Depending on which language you want to complete the challenge in, delete either the `PHP` or `Python` directory, as apparopriate.
+1. Depending on which language you want to complete the challenge in, delete either the `PHP` or `Python` directory, as appropriate.

 Note: if you're using Windows, you'll need to use a BASH emulator such as [Git BASH](https://gitforwindows.org/) for running Git (and docker) commands from the command line.